A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Mathematical background

-is the strain tensor (factored by two) and is a symmetric tensor of nine scalar quantities in 3D.
-The divergence that operates on the strain tensor \eqref{eq:strainTensor} in \eqref{eq:elasticHelm} essentially operates on each row or column of the tensor, making each row/column into a scalar quantity.
+The unknown $\vec u = \vec u(\vec x)$ is a displacement vector which, in three dimensions, has three components at each location in the domain. $\mu = \mu(\vec x)$ and $\lambda = \lambda(\vec x)$ are the Lam{\'e} parameters, and $\rho$ is the density of the medium as in \eqref{eq:acousitcHelm}.
+These parameters determine the pressure and shear wave velocities by $V_p = \sqrt{(\lambda+2\mu)/\rho}$, and $V_s = \sqrt{\mu/\rho}$, respectively \cite{li2016Fourth}.
 The term $\div \mu\grad\vec u$ is the weighted diffusion operator $\div\mu\grad$ applied on each of the components of the vector $\vec u$ separately.
-In the case of $\omega = 0$, \eqref{eq:elasticHelm} become the elasticity operator.
+In the case of $\omega = 0$, \eqref{eq:elasticHelm} becomes the elasticity operator.
 In the case where $\mu = 0$ the material is incompressible.
-Then, as we show later, the elastic equation can be reduced to the acoustic equation \eqref{eq:acousitcHelm}, modeling only pressure waves, with $V_p$ as the pressure wave velocity.
+Then, as we show in Section \ref{sec:Method}, the elastic equation can be reduced to the acoustic equation \eqref{eq:acousitcHelm}, modeling only pressure waves, with $V_p$ as the pressure wave velocity.
 Other richer elastic formulations may include more parameters than $\lambda$ and $\mu$, e.g. the orthorhombic formulation has 9 parameters and also models anisotropy \cite{li20152d}.
-In principle, the method that we present in this paper is suitable for anisotropic cases as well as long as the anisotropy is not too strong.
+In principle, the method that we present in this paper is suitable for anisotropic cases as well, as long as the anisotropy is not too strong.
 If the anisotropy is strong, our method will require adaptations similar to those that are needed for the standard shifted Laplacian method for an anisotropic Laplacian operator in \eqref{eq:acousitcHelm}, e.g. semi-coarsening.
 Such extensions are beyond the scope of this paper.